 That changes things, does it not?
 That would make the vast majority of people answer no to any question that leads with that.

-Someone might say that this is not the correct phrasing and might say that you’re putting words in his mouth or committing a straw man fallacy.
+Someone might say that this is not the correct phrasing.
+He might say that you’re putting words in his mouth or committing a straw man fallacy.

 “No one said anything about stealing or violence!”